Syndicalism: Russian Revolution and post-war turmoil

 14 September 1917, issue of Golos Truda.
-The headline reads: "To the workers of the world."
+The headline reads: "To the workers of all countries."

 Disaffection with the war condensed in the post-World War I revolutions that began with the Russian Revolution of 1917.
 In February 1917, strikes, riots, and troop mutinies broke out in Petrograd, forcing the Nicholas II to abdicate on 2 March in favor of the Russian Provisional Government.
 Immediately, anarchist groups emerged.
 Russian syndicalists organized around the journal Golos Truda (The Voice of Labor), which had a circulation of around 25,000, and the Union of Anarcho-Syndicalist Propaganda.
 (Note: Most syndicalists were exiled to Western Europe or America before the revolution and started returning in the summer.
 The most prominent syndicalists who returned to Russia were Maksim Raevskii, Vladimir Shatov, Alexander Schapiro, a participant in the 1913 syndicalist congress in London, and Vseolod Mikhailovich Eikhenbaum, known as Volin.
 They were joined by the young local Grigorii Maksimov.
 In their New York exile, Raevskii, Shatov, and Volin had worked on the syndicalist journal Golos Truda, then the organ of the Union of Russian Workers.
 They brought it with them proceeded to publish in Petrograd looking to spread syndicalist ideas among workers by introducing them to French movement and the general strike.
 Outside of Petrograd, syndicalism also gained followers in Vyborg, Moscow, and in the south among the miners in the Donets Basin and cement workers and longshoremen in Ekaterinodar and Novorossiisk.)
 Anarchists found themselves agreeing with the Bolsheviks led by Lenin, who returned to Russia in April, as both sought to bring down the provisional government.
 Lenin abandoned the theory of historical trajectory, which represented the idea that capitalism is a necessary stage on Russia's path to communism, dismissed the establishment of a parliament in favor of that power being taken by soviets, and called for the abolition of the police, the army, the bureaucracy, and finally the state – all sentiments syndicalists shared.
 Although the syndicalists also welcomed the soviets, they were most enthusiastic about the factory committees and workers' councils that had emerged in all industrial centers in the course of strikes and demonstrations in the February Revolution.
 The committees fought for higher wages and shorter hours but above all for workers' control over production, which both the syndicalists and Bolsheviks supported.
 The syndicalists viewed the factory committees as the true form of syndicalist organization, not unions.
 (Note: Volin derided the unions, which were dominated by Mensheviks, as a "mediator between labor and capital" and as "reformist".)
 Because they were better organized, the Bolsheviks were able to gain more traction in the committees, with six times as many delegates in a typical factory.
 Despite the goals they had in common, syndicalists became anxious about the Bolsheviks' growing influence, especially after they won majorities in the Petrograd and Moscow soviets in September.